opam 2.1.0 alpha is here!

-We are happy to announce the alpha release of Opam 2.1.0, one year and a half after Opam 2.0.0.
+We are happy to announce a alpha for opam 2.1.0, one year and a half in the making after the release of 2.0.0.

 The two following features have been around for a while as plugins and are now completely integrated in the core of opam.
 No extra installs needed anymore, and a more smooth experience.

 Seamless integration of System dependencies handling (a.k.a. "depexts")

 A number of opam packages depend on tools or libraries installed on the system, which are out of the scope of opam itself.
 Previous versions of opam added a specification format, and opam 2.0 already handled checking the OS and extracting the required system package names.

 However, the workflow generally involved letting opam fail once, then installing the dependencies and retrying, or explicitely using the opam-depext plugin, which was invaluable for CI but still incurred extra steps.

 With opam 2.1.0, depexts are seamlessly integrated, and you basically won't have to worry about them ahead of time: